Perfecting Westminster

 In my Career I have invented a number of superlative things

 valued in billions.
-So it is reasonable to accept that I have
+So it is prudent to accept that I have

-also found the right methods for the Westminster Clock.
+also found the right methods for the Great Clock.

 I am happy to say that such adjustments to the clock would